Femi Oyeniran: Career

-Oyeniran's TV appearances include ITV's "Golden Hour", Channel 4's "The Ghost Squad" and BBC's "Absolutely Fabulous".
-His theatre debut was at the Hackney Empire in a two-hander called "Basic".
+Oyeniran's TV appearances include ITV's Golden Hour, Channel 4's The Ghost Squad and BBC's Absolutely Fabulous.
+His theatre debut was at the Hackney Empire in a two-hander called Basic.
 He has appeared on news channels BBC News 24 and Sky News, BBC Breakfast, BBC Radio 4's Today Programme and the BBC Asian Network to discuss youth culture in London.
 He was involved in an organization called Smart Justice for Young People, which looked at alternative modes of punishing petty crime.
-This led to him being asked to make a TV report for BBC 2's “The Daily Politics" Programme.
+This led to him being asked to make a TV report for BBC 2's The Daily Politics Programme.
 In July 2006, he accepted a request to speak alongside David Cameron at a Centre for Social Justice Event.
-In 2009, 'Fresh Off The Boat' became Femi's first foray into film directing.
+In 2009, Fresh Off The Boat became Oyeniran's first foray into film directing.
 The film was nominated as part of the 2009 Film London 'Best of Boroughs' awards.